karisanmartin/karisanmartin/README.md

 # 👋 Hello!
-I’m Karina QA Engineer in progress  Focused on automation
+I’m Karina Junior QA Engineer Focused on automation

    ## <img width="40" height="40" alt="image" src="https://github.com/user-attachments/assets/c73cd600-701d-47a4-91cd-95808207e7dc" /> About Me

-I'm a methodical and resourceful QA Tester with hands-on experience in manual, exploratory, and automation testing.
+I'm a methodical and resourceful QA Tester with hands-on experience in manual, functional, exploratory, and automation testing.
-I’ve built my foundation in software testing through self-directed learning and practical application.
+I’ve built my foundation in software testing through 3 years of practical application in my hometown and now I'm excited to contribute and grow professionally in New Zealand.
 I'm an enthusiastic learner, passionate about delivering high-quality work and continuously improving my skills.
 I have a solid ability to adapt and learn quickly in dynamic environments.
-Currently, I'm preparing for the ISTQB Foundation Level Certification to further strengthen my professional profile.

  ## 🛠️ Skills